martinktay/ab_test_simulator_dashboard/README.md

 Our findings show that Group B achieves a remarkable **51.56% improvement** in conversion rate compared to the control group, translating to an increase from 6.38% to 9.67%.
 This improvement is statistically significant at the 99% confidence level (p < 0.01), providing strong evidence to support immediate implementation.

 **Deep Dive Analysis:**
 The segmentation analysis reveals fascinating patterns that go beyond simple conversion rate improvements.
-Email users show the most dramatic response with an 87.2% improvement, suggesting the new variant particularly resonates with users who engage through email campaigns.
-This insight opens opportunities for targeted marketing strategies and personalised user experiences.
+Email users show the most dramatic response with an 87.2% improvement, suggesting the new e-commerce experience particularly resonates with users who engage through email campaigns.
+This insight opens opportunities for targeted email marketing strategies and personalised shopping experiences.

 Regional performance tells an equally compelling story.
 The South region demonstrates an extraordinary 191.2% improvement, while the North region shows minimal change (-2.6%).
-This geographical variation suggests that cultural, economic, or behavioural factors may influence user response to the new variant, providing valuable insights for regional customisation strategies.
+This geographical variation suggests that cultural, economic, or behavioural factors may influence shopping preferences and user response to the new variant, providing valuable insights for regional customisation strategies.

 Device performance reveals another compelling insight: tablet users show the strongest response with an 84.5% improvement, followed by mobile users at 57.8%.
-This suggests the new variant is particularly effective on touch-based devices, opening opportunities for mobile-first design strategies.
+This suggests the new e-commerce experience is particularly effective on touch-based devices, opening opportunities for mobile-first design strategies and enhanced mobile shopping experiences.

 **Technical Validation:**
 Our statistical analysis employs multiple testing methodologies to ensure robust results.
 The Z-test (p = 0.006834) and Chi-square test (p = 0.008726) both confirm statistical significance, while the 95% confidence interval [0.94%, 5.64%] provides a reliable range for the true improvement.
 Even the conservative lower bound of 0.94% represents meaningful business impact.

 **Business Impact Assessment:**
-The 51.56% conversion rate improvement translates directly to revenue growth and enhanced user engagement.
-With 2,000 users in our test, this represents a substantial sample size that provides confidence in scaling the results across the entire user base.
-The strong performance across device types (Tablet: +84.5%, Mobile: +57.8%, Desktop: +35.4%) ensures the improvement will benefit all user segments, with particularly strong results on mobile and tablet devices.
+The 51.56% conversion rate improvement translates directly to revenue growth and enhanced shopping experience.
+With 2,000 users in our test, this represents a substantial sample size that provides confidence in scaling the results across the entire customer base.
+The strong performance across device types (Tablet: +84.5%, Mobile: +57.8%, Desktop: +35.4%) ensures the improvement will benefit all customer segments, with particularly strong results on mobile and tablet devices - crucial for modern e-commerce success.

 **Strategic Implementation Roadmap:**